 The University of Nottingham Lodge No.7598

-Our members include a wide range of ages, nationalities, and occupations.
-It includes those who are new to the Craft as well as senior Brethren with decades of experience.
-Over the years a number of members have been Professors and senior academics of repute.
-Some also have been Freemasons of importance including a Deputy Provincial Grand Master and a Grand Superintendent.
+Our members ages range from 22 to 94.
+We currently have a wide range of nationalities including English, French, Indian, Singaporean and Greek.
+We have Students, Graduates, Doctors, Lawyers, Teachers, Accountants, Engineers, University Staff, Professors and Lecturers within our membership.
+We have those who are new to the Craft as well as senior Brethren with decades of experience.
+Over the years several members have been Freemasons of importance including a Deputy Provincial Grand Master and a Grand Superintendent.

 Other elements of the University Coat of Arms – the oak tree which surmounts the shield and the scroll carrying the motto “Sapienta Urbs Conditur” are not included on the Banner but the latter is used on Lodge stationery.

-We fully support the fundamental principles of Freemasonry including ‘Brotherly Love, Relief and Truth’.
-In support of these principles we regularly make charitable contributions to local and national causes.
+We fully support the fundamental principles of Freemasonry and accordingly we regularly make charitable contributions to local and national causes.